apicciano/gitpractice/gitcheat.md

 NOTES FOR TUESDAY GIT .
 gitcheat.md is a Markdown file as per the "md" suffix. a critical aspect of Git is the ability to communicate with Github and keep both local files and Github files in sync.
+This is a change o demonsrae the "pull" feature.